 13. Set Default CPU and Graphics Speed

-As most of the users always want to use ultra-high performance from the CPU and GPU from the very first day.
-So, most of the users either buy an overclocked version or manually increased the overclocking speed.
-So, if you’ve also overclocked your GPU speed and after doing that you’re experiencing bottleneck or lagging or crashing related issues, just set it to default mode.
+As most users always want to use ultra-high performance from the CPU and GPU from the very first day.
+So, most of the users either buy an overclocked version or manually increase the overclocking speed.
+So, if you’ve also overclocked your GPU speed and experiencing bottleneck, lagging, or crashing-related issues, just set it to default mode.

 14. Uninstall and Reinstall Roblox